-Jeff has tried five major products liability and consumer fraud class action cases for Philip Morris USA, the most recent of which was in the United States District Court (M.D.
-Fla).
-The prior trials took place in California state court, the United States District Court for the Eastern District of New York, Illinois state court (Madison County) and the United States District Court for the Southern District of New York.
+Jeff has tried six major products liability and consumer fraud class action cases for Philip Morris USA, the most recent of which was in Broward Country, Florida.
+The prior trials took place in the United States District Court (M.D.
+Fla), California state court, the United States District Court for the Eastern District of New York, Illinois state court (Madison County) and the United States District Court for the Southern District of New York.
 He also has served as lead or co-lead counsel in several complex commercial cases involving a broad variety of claims such as RICO, common law fraud, statutory fraud, breach of fiduciary duty, insider trading, securities fraud and breach of contract.
 Jeff has argued appeals in numerous state and federal appellate courts.

 Jeff's representative clients include Philip Morris USA, Philip Morris International, PCI Systems, Inc., Paschen Contractors, Inc., Bacardi Ltd., Bacardi U.S.A, Inc. and Peter Halmos (founder of SafeCard Services, Inc.).
 Jeff is one of Philip Morris USA's lead counsel defending multiple consumer fraud class actions brought against the company.
 In connection with his representation of Peter Halmos, Jeff managed approximately two dozen cases pending simultaneously in federal and state courts in 12 jurisdictions.
 He was responsible for managing and coordinating the efforts of in-house and outside counsel, as well as first-chairing many of the cases.

-Jeff is a member of the American, Federal, Seventh Circuit and Chicago Bar Associations; and a past member of the Chicago Council on Foreign Relations.
+Jeff is a member of the Chicago Bar Association and a past member of the Chicago Council on Foreign Relations.
 He served a four-year term as an elected member of the Board of Education for Wilmette Public School District 39, and served a three year term as a Trustee of the University of Redlands.
 Jeff previously has been selected by the Illinois Department of Professional Regulation to serve as a Special Administrative Law Judge.